 You must take a full course load as determined by IFSA-Butler.
 Credit will be awarded on a Butler University transcript based on a typical U.S. full course load.
 All courses are graded on an A–F scale, and there is no provision for pass/fail or auditing courses.
 All students must take a total of 15 U.S. semester credit hours per semester.
 Each course is worth 3 U.S. semester credits and a student will take a total of 5 classes, one of which being an Arabic Language class, each semester.

 You should also be aware that you may be charged additional fees by your home institution or by AUS to take or process additional credits.
 Taking less than a full course load may jeopardize your student status and result in personal academic repercussions and/or loss of financial aid.

 Students studying at the American University Sharjah will take five classes each semester for a total of 15 U.S. semester credit hours.
 Each class is worth 3 U.S. semester credit hours.
 Students studying abroad for the year at AUS will take five classes each semester for a total of 30 U.S. semester credit hours for the academic year.

 ExamsBecause of the differences in the academic systems, you will not know your exam schedule until after you arrive at your host university.
 Your host university's policies do not permit you to reschedule any exams, request alternate assessments or arrange to have your exams proctored in the United States.
-If this occurs, IFSA-Butler cannot assist you in conducting an academic record query for the course in which you made this arrangement.
+If this occurs, IFSA-Butler cannot assist you in conducting an academic record appeal for the course in which you made this arrangement.
 You will need to complete and submit all academic work prior to departing the program.